siteleaf/learn.siteleaf.com/_managing-content/posts.markdown

 weight: 2
 ---

-Posts are a bit like special documents.
-Siteleaf, like Jekyll, is "blog-aware" — blogging is built in by default.
+Posts are a bit like special documents — they belong to the Posts collection, and have some special properties (such as being able to be marked as a draft).

 Creating a post will create a Markdown file in the `_posts/` directory that will include the timestamp and date (for example, a post titled "New York" that was created on January 6th, 2016 will turn into `2016-01-06-new-york.markdown`).
+{: .note__info.ss-info}

 ## Options

 ### Path

-The path changes the URL this post is accessible at on your site within the `/posts/` subdirectory.
+The path changes the URL this post is accessible at on your site within the `/posts/` path.

 ### Visibility